These terms and conditions govern your use of the website alphaminr.com and its related

 Operating Activities.

-Cash flows provided by operating activities increased approximately $0.9 billion in the first three months of 2025 as compared to the year-ago period, primarily due to an operating income increase period-over-period and a net change in various working capital items.
+Cash flows provided by operating activities decreased approximately $76 million in the first nine months of 2025 as compared to the year-ago period, primarily due to lower operating income in the first nine months of 2025.

 Investing Activities.

-Cash flows used in investing activities increased $2.9 billion in the first three months of 2025 as compared to the year-ago period, primarily due to a decrease in net proceeds of short-term and other investments.
+Cash flows used in investing activities increased $3.8 billion in the first nine months of 2025 as compared to the year-ago period, primarily due to an increase in the purchase of short-term and other investments as well as a decrease in proceeds from the sale of short-term and other investments.

 Financing Activities.

-Significant financing events in the three months ended March 31, 2025 were as follows:
+Significant financing events in the nine months ended September 30, 2025 were as follows:

 Debt, Finance Lease and Other Financial Liability Principal Payments

 .
-During the three months ended March 31, 2025, the Company made payments for debt, finance leases, and other financial liabilities of $1.0 billion.
+During the nine months ended September 30, 2025, the Company made payments for debt, finance leases, and other financial liabilities of $4.2 billion.

 Share repurchase.

 As part of our capital deployment program, the Company's Board of Directors authorized a share repurchase program in October 2024.
-In the three months ended March 31, 2025, the Company repurchased, through open market purchases, approximately 4.0 million shares of UAL common stock for a total of approximately $0.4 billion as part of its share repurchase program.
+In the three and nine months ended September 30, 2025, the Company repurchased, through open market purchases, approximately 0.2 million and 7.8 million shares, respectively, of UAL common stock for a total of approximately $19 million and $612 million, respectively, as part of its share repurchase program.
 See Note 3 to the financial statements in Part I, Item 1 of this report and Note 3 to the financial statements in Part II, Item 8 of the 2024 Form 10-K for additional information on the share repurchase program.

 Credit Ratings.